instructlab/community/README.md

 ## Getting Started with the InstructLab Project workstreams🥼

 InstructLab (**L**arge-scale **A**lignment for chat**B**ots) is an open source initiative by Red Hat and IBM.
 It provides a platform for easy engagement with Large Language Models (LLM) by using the `ilab` command-line interface (CLI) tool.
-Users can augment the LLM’s capabilities by submitting the skills and knowledge that they have tested to the project’s taxonomy repository on GitHub by creating a pull request.
+Users can augment the LLM's capabilities by submitting the skills and knowledge that they have tested to the project’s taxonomy repository on GitHub by creating a pull request.

 The following documentation shows you an overview of the workflow, and the resources needed, to get started with InstructLab.